StockSharp/doc/en/topics/api/order_books/subscriptions.md

 ## Usage Example

-Examples of using the order book are available in the `SampleConnection` project on [GitHub](https://github.com/StockSharp/StockSharp/) or in the StockSharp API archive, which can be obtained through the [Installer](../../installer.md).
+Examples of using the order book are available in the *Samples\/01\_Basic\/02\_MarketDepths* project on [GitHub](https://github.com/StockSharp/StockSharp/) or in the StockSharp API archive, which can be obtained through the [Installer](../../installer.md).
 These examples provide practical illustrations of connecting to a trading system, subscribing to a filtered order book, and processing the received data, which can serve as a good starting point for developing your own trading strategies.

 ## See Also